Form

 Configure a Form game where the form is the touchpoint itself, with submission summary and performance rewards.

-Form game vs Participation Form
+Form game or Participation Form

-| Use this | When the form should... | Typical example |
+| Choose | When the form should... | Example |

 |---|---|---|